sriram-lab/metabolicmodeling/README.md

-# metabolicmodeling
+# Constraint-based optimization algorithms from the Chandrasekaran Lab
-This repository contains code that can be used to analyze constraint-based metabolic models.
+This repository contains code that can be used to integrate multiple -omics data and analyze constraint-based metabolic reconstructions.

 ## Dependencies
 Many functions in this repository require the [`cobratoolbox`](https://opencobra.github.io/cobratoolbox/stable/) or [`cobrapy`](https://github.com/opencobra/cobrapy) libraries for specific modeling tasks.
 Additionally, the [Gurobi solver](https://www.gurobi.com/) is required for optimization problems.